Berkantagur/7SegmentDisplay-MicroprocessorsProject/README.md

   If we had the physical facilities, we would love to show you this, but this is all we could do based on our research.

 </details>

+### ♾️Conclision
+At the end of the project, we gained many more valuable things besides completing the task given to us.
+We experienced many things, such as how to work in a team, cooperation, task sharing.
+We had the opportunity to develop our project management and research skills that we will use in our future lives.
+We would like to thank our esteemed teacher Assoc.
+Prof. Dr. Mustafa Berkan BİÇER for his contributions to us as soft skills acquisition.

+### 🤖Contributors
+- 2022555056 Asusena Ela ÖZTÜRK
+- 2021555001 Berkant AĞUR
+- 2022555035 Emre KAHRAMAN
+- 2021555503 Tuğçe ÇALIŞOĞLU